 So…onto the two truths I know for sure about myself and my experiences.
 First – through my DID and lifelong quest to be accepted and be “good,” I became a profiler of people and their motivations.
 You see, this was necessary in order to figure out what “good” was in different situations with different people.
 Over the course of my life, I have developed a habit of getting into people’s minds and digging around into places I have no business being and getting them to tell me their deepest secrets and to reveal themselves to me n the most vulnerable of ways.
 I can see now how this was something I needed to do in order to “survive” and in building a character that would allow me to be around others and be accepted, I had developed (and finely tuned) the ability to often see most people better than they saw themselves.
 Ironic…since I was completely blind to my own selves.

 The second truth was a direct result of the first one and it comes in two parts.
 In every situation where I sought out an edgy sexual experience with others who seemed to be and/or who claimed to be interested in the same or already contentedly living the lifestyle based on the same, I would always end up in their heads or in the heads of the people with whom they edged around with in their experiences.
-And through these intersections of people seeking the fringe of the edgy sexuality scene, I consistently ended up encountering two distinct kinds of people:
+And through these interactions and intersections of people seeking the fringe of the edgy sexuality scene, I consistently ended up encountering two distinct kinds of people:

 There was the super programmer nerd who was hyper-sexual in chat rooms (back in the day) and would meet up with women for random sex frequently and seemed very content with the lifestyle.
-We flirted and called ourselves “best friends” but that friendship definitely crossed the lines in ways that is it shouldn’t have ever crossed.
+We flirted and called ourselves “best friends” when we were classmates but that friendship definitely crossed the lines in ways that is it shouldn’t have ever crossed.
 I think he had assumed that once I left my husband and got a divorce I would want to be with him in a committed relationship – that I was leaving my marriage to be with him, not to join him in the edgy sexy world he had been bragging about.
 Maybe, maybe not…I don’t know.
-As I continued to explore my sexuality without him, he stopped speaking to me altogether and worked beyond an reasonable length of time to discredit me to others.
+As I continued to explore my sexuality without him, he stopped speaking to me altogether and worked beyond any reasonable length of time to discredit me to others.
 We ended up working for the same employer and he seemingly came to the conclusion I was also stupid and not qualified for my job – often ridiculing me and creating such a hostile environment for me that I wonder now I survived it and succeeded in that job despite him.
 He’s married now to another one of the nerdy classmates he was hooking up with at the time.
 They’ve been together over 20 years now and live in a cute little log cabin and raise rescue parrots.

-There was the nurse / tantric “sex witch” who had the pretty big following and invited me to come to her home in Joplin for one of her meetups.
+There was the nurse / tantric “sex witch” who had the pretty big following and invited me to come to her home in Joplin for one of her home sex parties.
 I was so excited to get a chance to get a peek into the community and see what it was all about.
 I showed up a day early and spent the evening prior to the party talking with her and her elderly mom.
 It was all so “normalized” and she really seemed to be in charge of her sexuality and her emotions.
 I was in awe of how “vibe-y” and confident she was and was so ready to learn from her.
 The next evening when everyone showed up, one guy showed up and had someone with him and my new friend’s energy changed immediately.
-I ended up spending that night and most of the next day listening to her talk, rage and cry as she came down from a bad trip after eating an entire baggie of shrooms and talking about “that bastard” who had brought “that bitch” to her party.
+The party ended early and I ended up spending that night and most of the next day listening to her talk, rage and cry as she came down from a bad trip after eating an entire baggie of psychedelic mushrooms and talking about “that bastard” who had brought “that bitch” to her party.
 Turns out she was into him and thought they had a one-on-one consensual relationship going.
 Apparently he believed her when she claimed she wasn’t into monogamy.

 There was the young Gaia member who invited me to the Earth Day weekend at her nudist camp where, at first glance, it really did seem like it was an “anything goes” sexual mecca.
-There was a large tent called the “orgy tent” that quite literally smelled like sex from 50 yards away and at any given time had 20-30 women having sex together with an open door policy for any woman to come in and join and all-screen walls so anyone who wanted to just observe (and smell) from the outside could do so comfortably.
-That night there was a 100-person drum circle where naked people were dancing around a huge bonfire, sometimes touch each other or themselves; letting themselves get caught up in the heat from the flames and the hypnotizing rhythm of the drums.
+There was a large tent called the “orgy tent” that quite literally smelled like pussy from 50 yards away and at any given time had 20-30 women having sex together with an open door policy for any woman to come in and join and all-screen walls so anyone who wanted to just observe (and smell) from the outside could do so comfortably.
+That night there was a 100-person drum circle where naked people were dancing around a huge bonfire, sometimes touching each other or themselves; letting themselves get caught up in the heat from the flames and the hypnotizing rhythm of the drums.
 I’ll never forget the voluptuous woman with pink blushed skin and long strawberry-blond hair and large breasts who walked around giving everyone a drink of her homemade strawberry wine; the way she looked me in my eyes as I drank and it felt for just a second as if I was drinking her.
 No matter how hard I try, I can’t forget the sinewy man they called “Frog” who would ask permission to hug you and upon receiving permission would pull you so closely into him that there was no space anywhere between you and wrap himself around you in a way that locked you in place standing up while he somehow undulated against ever inch of you and moaned for up to 10 or 15 minutes without saying anything while others looked on as in exhibition.
 And as free spirited as all of this was and as open minded about their sexuality as you would think the attendees would be, I found myself walking round the campground, going from bonfire to bonfire talking to different people and every single one of them, after just a little while of talking, would drop the “free love” gig and start talking about their heartache and the other people at the camp who had hurt them, who they were secretly in love with and who they hoped to one day be married to.
 (Except Frog…pretty sure Frog was a sociopath.)
 The young woman who invited me along for the celebration, who was raised in the campground from the time she was young and swore she would never settle down with just one person, called me just two weeks ago to let me know she had gotten married.
 I am going to stop by and see her in on my way north when I leave here in a couple of weeks.

-I share these stories with you with zero intent to make a point.
+I share these stories with zero intent to make a point.
 I have always been incredulous that I was never able to find someone who was truly healthy in the alt-sex lifestyle, who was truly alive inside and also not secretly yearning for someone to love them and only them.
 Maybe they’re out there and I just didn’t find them.
 Maybe those people are the real unicorns.
 At least in my experience, they are.